lmelard/ft_transcendence/README.md

 #### 📦 Deployment
 ---
-The application utilizes Docker and consists of three main services:
+The application uses Docker and consists of three main services:

 - ReactJS: Manages the frontend.
 - NestJS: Handles backend operations.